BiancaLeal1251/MyProjects/README.md

 # MyProjects
 Hey!
-This repository contain my projects, where you can follow my journey learning important things about fullstack development.
+This repository contain my projects, where you can follow my journey learning important things about ReactJS.

-Here you can find some React projects I've been working on, in order to refine my abilities in this technology.
+Here you can find some projects I've been working on, in order to refine my abilities in this technology.
-So far, I've developed templates for a ficticious skincare blog, movie review website, and Art Supply online store.
-Those are all made up websites, and I do not own the images I've used in it.
-All of them were made using also Bootstrap.

-Side note: I'm continously updating and improving my projects, which means that my files posted here can go through further change and upgrades.
+Side note: I'm continously updating and improving my projects, which means that my files posted here can go through further changes and upgrades.

 Thank you for checking my repository!